 The principle of reciprocity revolves around the feeling of indebtedness of one person to another which started from an unselfish act.
 The concept of paying it forward encourages the feeling of belonging between two people, which in turn also increases confidence and trust.

 Paying it forward as a business has many forms.
-Some businesses would let its customers choose a charity to support, some businesses give away a free month to its regularly monthly charged customers.
+Some businesses would let their customers choose a charity to support, some businesses give away a free month to their regular monthly charged customers.
 Now how do we pay it forward on a job hunt setting?
 Is it possible?

 Another way to pay it forward is to offer your expertise on a subject when the Hiring Manager invites a manager from the department you’re applying for.

 This is your chance to express your interest and understanding of the job to the Department Manager by asking the right questions and sharing your opinion from expertise.
 Also, pay it forward by volunteering yourself to work on a few tasked assignments by the department manager after the interview.

 This way, you’ve shown that you’re acting in good faith by initiating a collaboration, and this gesture shows genuine intentions because, even though there’s no current way of knowing whether you’ve landed the job or not, you have brought something on the table.